What is a Loss Payee? When Should (or Shouldn’t) You Ask for It?

 Two terms that often confuse risk teams are “loss payee” and “additional insured.”
 While both can collect benefits from an insurance policy, they have different uses.
 In the real estate industry, too many landlords and property managers ask for loss payee status on a tenant’s general liability insurance policy when that does not best serve their financial interests.
 In this article, we explain how loss payee and additional insured endorsements differ and who they should cover.

-What Is a Loss Payee?
+What Is the Purpose of a Loss Payee?

 What Is the Difference Between Loss Payee and Additional Insured?